Who put Bella in the wych elm?: Theories

-In 1944, graffiti related to the mystery began to appear on the walls of nearby areas.
-The first, reading "Who put Luebella down the wych elm?", was found at Haden Hill Road, Old Hill, followed shortly by "Who put Bella down the wych elm, Hagley Wood?" on a wall in Upper Dean Street, Birmingham.
-Since the writing was too high to have been done by boys, they were taken seriously and provided investigators with several new leads for tracing who the victim could have been.
-Since at least the 1970s, similar graffiti have sporadically appeared on the Hagley Obelisk, near where the woman's body was discovered.
-The latest, dating from 1999, was modified to "Who put Bella in the witch elm?", favouring the witchcraft theory.
-Then in 2020, the "who" in white was overpainted in red with "hers", surmised by the Stourbridge News to be the name of a Birmingham graffiti artist.

 Cultural references

-In 2003, Simon Holt composed a chamber opera with the title "Who Put Bella in the Wych Elm?" and libretto by Caryl Churchill.
+In 2003, Simon Holt composed a chamber opera with the title "Who Put Bella in the Wych Elm?" to his own libretto.
 A play with the same title was later commissioned from the Los Angeles writer and director Katherine Vondy in 2019 and produced in 2022.
 There have also been a number of smaller scale dramatic presentations in Britain, for the most part serving as staged docudramas or as educational exercises.
 They include "Bella in the Wychelm" by David Morris at The Stourbridge Theatre Company in 2007; Tom Lee Rutter's film Bella in the Wych Elm (2017); Who Put Bella in the Wych Elm? at London's The Space in March 2018, written and adapted from archive sources by Leah Francis and director Tom Drayton; the 2018 novel The Witch Elm by Tana French; a musical of the same title by Ellis Kerkhoven, and score by Adam Gerber, at the Royal Central School of Speech and Drama in 2019; Francesca Haydon-White's 2021 theatrical documentary in Durham; and the ME Dance Company's project in Walsall (2023) and Wolverhampton (2024).